nityeshaga/ghost-chronicles-theme/README.md

-# Source
+# Chronicles

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Source!
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Source/releases) page.
+This is a custom theme developed on top of the default Source theme for [Ghost](http://github.com/tryghost/ghost/).
+This is the latest development version of Chronicles!
+See a live demo at [Nityesh.com](https://www.nityesh.com/)

 &nbsp;